 What’s more, in 1880 textiles from Micklehurst travelled by boat, to be part of the International exhibition in Melbourne, Australia and their exhibit was given the highest acclaim with a gold award! ( Note at least 3 other gold awards from this region)

-And if that wasn’t enough we also found a very florid ‘verse’ dedicated to the work of George Lawton!
+And if that wasn’t enough we think the poets among you will enjoy this florid ‘verse’ dedicated to the work of George Lawton!
 Extract from 1876 Londoniad

-We leave you (tongue in cheek) with the nugget for all poets that Micklehurst can, it seems, be rhymed with sunburst.
+We leave you (tongue in cheek) with the nugget that Micklehurst can, it seems, be rhymed with sunburst.
 Well it put a smile on our faces 🙂